Prescribed entertainment consent

 If you already have a prescribed entertainment consent, and you want to change the hours or the area, you must apply for a new consent.

-The licensing authority will only grant you prescribed entertainment consent if it is satisfied that the prescribed entertainment is consistent with the objects of the Liquor Licensing Act 1997 and is unlikely to give undue offence to people who reside, work or worship in the vicinity.
+The licensing authority will only grant you prescribed entertainment consent if it's satisfied that the prescribed entertainment is consistent with the objects of the Liquor Licensing Act 1997 and is unlikely to give undue offence to people who reside, work or worship in the vicinity.

-When applying you'll need to upload a floor plan of the venue outlining where the entertainment will happen (a legible photo is acceptable).
+When applying you'll need to upload a floor plan of the venue outlining where the entertainment will happen (a clear photo is acceptable).

 What happens next